NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Background

 \subsubsection{Human Avatar/Face Dataset}

-The \textbf{Nerfies} \cite{nerf2021_nerfies} and \textbf{HyperNerf} \cite{nerf2021_hypernerf} datasets are single camera datasets focused on the human faces, with motion generated by moving two cameras attached to a pole, relative to the subject.
-The former contains five human subjects staying still as well as four more scenes with moving human subjects, as well as a dog, and two moving objects.
-The latter focuses on topological changes, and includes scenes such as a human subject opening and closing their eyes and mouth, peeling a banana, 3D printing a chicken toy, and a broom deforming
+The \textbf{Nerfies} \cite{nerf2021_nerfies} and \textbf{HyperNerf} \cite{nerf2021_hypernerf} datasets are single-camera datasets focused on human faces, with motion generated by moving two cameras attached to a pole relative to the subject.
+The former contains five human subjects staying still, as well as four more scenes with moving human subjects, a dog, and two moving objects.
+The latter focuses on topological changes and includes scenes such as a human subject opening and closing their eyes and mouth, peeling a banana, 3D printing a chicken toy, and a broom deforming.

 The \textbf{ZJU-MOCap LightStage dataset} \cite{2021neuralbody} is a multi-view (20+ cameras) motion capture dataset consisting of 9 dynamic human sequences consisting of exercise-like motions.
-The videos were captured using 21 synchronized cameras and have sequence length between 60 to 300 frames.
+The videos were captured using 21 synchronized cameras and have a sequence length between 60 to 300 frames.

-The \textbf{NeuMan dataset} \cite{2022neuman} consists of 6 videos each 10 to 20 seconds long captured by mobile phone camera following a walking human subject performing additional simple actions such as twirling or waving.
+The \textbf{NeuMan dataset} \cite{2022neuman} consists of 6 videos, each 10 to 20 seconds long, captured by a mobile phone camera following a walking human subject performing additional simple actions such as twirling or waving.

-The \textbf{CMU Panoptic dataset} \cite{2015panoptic} is a large multi-view multi-subject dataset consisting groups of people engaged in social interaction.
-The dataset consists of 65 sequences with 1.5 millions labelled skeletons.
-The sensor system consists of 480 VGA views (640x480), 30+HD (1920x1080) views, and 10 RGB-D sensors.
-Scenes are labelled with labels of individual subjects and social groups semantics, 3D body poses, 3D facial landmarks, and transcripts + speaker ID.
+The \textbf{CMU Panoptic dataset} \cite{2015panoptic} is a large multi-view, multi-subject dataset consisting of groups of people engaged in social interaction.
+The dataset contains 65 sequences with 1.5 million labeled skeletons.
+The sensor system consists of 480 VGA views (640×480), over 30 HD (1920×1080) views, and 10 RGB-D sensors.
+Scenes are labeled with individual subject and social group semantics, 3D body poses, 3D facial landmarks, and transcripts with speaker IDs.